-Additional information and documents related to the Open Call for proposals for standard projects for Priority 1 and 3 (specific objective 6.2) and Open Call for proposals for standard projects for Priority 2 (hereinafter Open Call for Proposals) are available for download on the programme website www.si-hr.eu.
+Additional information and documents related to the Open Call for proposals for standard projects (hereinafter Open Call for Proposals) are available for download on the programme website www.si-hr.eu.

 1 The IP SI-HR uses the term Lead Partner and Project Partner for all project phases (e.g. application, implementation).